 Effectiveness and cost-effectiveness of simplified psychological support in conflict-affected Pakistan

-The study aimed to test the efficacy of an innovative, simplified psychological intervention named Problem Management Plus (PM+)
+The study tested the efficacy of an innovative, simplified psychological intervention named Problem Management Plus (PM+)

 Share This

-Principal Investigator: Mark Van Ommeren, World Health Organization.
+Principal Investigator: Mark Van Ommeren, World Health Organisation.

 The overall objective of this research was to help improve the mental health and functioning of people in humanitarian settings.
 The study aimed to test the efficacy of an innovative, simplified psychological intervention named Problem Management Plus (PM+).
 PM+ is a short programme delivered by paraprofessionals, which is transdiagnostic (i.e. geared to a number of conditions) and designed for people in low-income communities affected by adversity.
 The study sought to establish the impact of the PM+ intervention on people with high levels of psychological distress and functional impairment.
-The impact of PM+ on people’s anxiety and depression was tested.
 The research also aimed to establish if the intervention could be delivered by health workers who did not have prior training in delivering psychological treatment, and evaluated the cost-effectiveness of PM+ as a treatment.

 Mark van Ommeren